open-telemetry/opamp-spec/specification.md

 from the Server.
 For example the Server may send a remote configuration to the Agent.
 Once the Agent processes such a request the Agent's status changes (e.g. the effective configuration of the Agent changes).
-Such status change should result in the Agent sending a status report to the Server.
+Such status change should result in the Client sending a status report to the Server.

 So, essentially in such cases the sequence of messages may look like this:

 ```
-                   Agent                                  Server
+          Agent   Client                                  Server

                     │         ServerToAgent                 │
             ┌───────┤◄──────────────────────────────────────┤